-We estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise in full their option to purchase additional shares of our common stock), based on an offering price of \$ per share (the mid-point of the estimated initial public offering price range as set forth on the cover of this prospectus), after deducting the underwriting discounts and commissions paid by us to the underwriters and including estimated offering expenses of approximately \$ million payable by us.
+We estimate that the net proceeds we will receive from the sale of 9,000,000 shares of our common stock in this offering will be approximately \$159.7 million (or approximately \$183.9 million if the underwriters exercise in full their option to purchase additional shares of our common stock), after deducting the underwriting discounts and commissions paid by us to the underwriters and including estimated offering expenses of approximately \$1.8 million payable by us.
 Such estimate is subject to change and no assurances can be given that actual expenses will not exceed such amount.

 We expect to use 100% of the net proceeds from the closing of this offering to repay a portion of our outstanding debt under our Facilities.
-As of ,2017 we had \$ million and \$ million outstanding under our SPV Credit Facility and Credit Facility, respectively, and the average interest rate, excluding fees (such as fees on undrawn amounts and amortization of financing costs), was % and %, respectively.
-The expected maturity date of the SPV Credit Facility and the Credit Facility is May 22, 2021 and March 21, 2021, respectively.
-After giving effect to the use of proceeds to pay down a portion of the outstanding balance under the SPV Credit Facility and the Credit Facility, approximately \$ million and \$ million, respectively will remain outstanding under the SPV Credit Facility and the Credit Facility.
+As of March 31, 2017, we had \$201.1 million and \$189.5 million outstanding under our SPV Credit Facility and Credit Facility, respectively, and the average interest rate, excluding fees (such as fees on undrawn amounts and amortization of financing costs), was 3.05% and 3.11%, respectively.
+The expected maturity date of the SPV Credit Facility and the Credit Facility is May 23, 2022 and March 21, 2022, respectively.
+After giving effect to the use of proceeds to pay down a portion of the outstanding balance under the SPV Credit Facility and the Credit Facility.
+These numbers are subject to change depending on how we ultimately decide to allocate the proceeds from this offering between our two Facilities.
 We may re-borrow the amount we repay under our Facilities, subject to certain conditions, for general corporate purposes, which include making investments in accordance with our investment objective.